 USADA's Anti-Doping Programs

 The U.S. Anti-Doping Agency (USADA) manages the anti-doping program for U.S. Olympic, Paralympic, Pan American, and Parapan American sport.
 To protect clean competition and the integrity of sport, USADA provides education, leads scientific initiatives, conducts testing, and oversees the results management process for all United States Olympic & Paralympic Committee (USOPC) sport national governing bodies, their athletes, and events.
+USADA is also the administrator for the UFC Anti-Doping Program.

 USADA is a signatory to the World Anti-Doping Code and fully complies with the World Anti-Doping Code’s International Standards.
 Our anti-doping program is often referred to as the gold standard in the global anti-doping movement and we are at the forefront of the fight for clean competition.